-The perennial gin release sees more than 100 tonnes of whole, de-stemmed shiraz grapes steeped in Four Pillars' Rare Dry Gin for eight weeks, before the fruit is pressed, and blended with more gin.
+The perennial gin release for the Victorian distillery sees more than 100 tonnes of whole, de-stemmed shiraz grapes steeped in Four Pillars' Rare Dry Gin for eight weeks, before the fruit is pressed and blended with more gin.
 The grapes "bleed" into the clear juniper-spirit, infusing it with a distinctive deep-purple hue and a fruity, though un-cloying, sweetness.
 It's unfiltered, too – those sediments at the bottom of the bottle are a natural consequence of the grape-steeping process.

 The Bloody Shiraz gin has a renegade history.
-The first release in 2015 used some 250 kilograms of shiraz grapes from the vineyard of Rob Dolan, the celebrated winemaker and then-landlord of the Four Pillars distillery.
-"We stumbled upon – well, we stole – grapes from his winery to make the first batch," said head distiller Cameron Mackenzie last year.
+The inaugural release in 2015 used some 250 kilograms of shiraz grapes from the vineyard of Rob Dolan, the celebrated winemaker and then-landlord of the Four Pillars distillery.
+"We stumbled upon – well, we stole – grapes from his winery to make the first batch," said Mackenzie in 2019.

 As for the final product, it's first and foremost a gin.
-"It has a pine-forest, juniper character, and a Yarra Valley, white-pepper spice from the shiraz," Mackenzie said last year.
+"It has a pine-forest, juniper character, and a Yarra Valley, white-pepper spice from the shiraz," Mackenzie has said previously.
 "Yarra and cool-climate shiraz is quite unique – it's not big and jammy like McLaren Vale or Barossa varieties.
 It's medium-bodied, so you tend to get more spice and dark-berry notes."

 Citrus is a friend to the shiraz-gin.
 Four Pillars recommends serving it simply with lemon tonic, over ice; it can be made into a Spritz with fresh grapefruit juice and sparkling wine too.

-The 2020 Four Pillars Bloody Shiraz Gin ($85 for 700ml bottle) will be available from 4 July on the Four Pillars website, Four Pillars distillery (Healesville, Vic), Four Pillars gin shop (Surry Hills, NSW) and select retailers.
+The 2021 Four Pillars Shiraz Gin ($85, 700mL) will be available from 1 June, 2021 on the Four Pillars website, Four Pillars distillery (Healesville, Vic), Four Pillars gin shop (Surry Hills, NSW) and select retailers.